erdemUB/ECMLPKDD25/README.md

 ```
 We provide a bunch of examples for binary classification and multiclass classification tasks across all the density metric: [degree](./run/degree), [core](./run/core) and [truss](./run/truss).
 The files are called `binary.sh` and `multiclass.sh` respectively.

-## References
+## How to cite
-Sariyüce, A. E., Seshadhri, C., Pinar, A., & Çatalyürek, Ü. V. (2017).
-Nucleus decompositions for identifying hierarchy of dense subgraphs.
-ACM Transactions on the Web (TWEB), 11(3), 1-27.
+Gopalakrishnan, A. A., Hossain, J., Elmas, T., Sariyuce, A. E. (2025) Density-aware Walks for Coordinated Campaign Detection.
+European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases (ECML/PKDD)